Savings interest calculator: See how much you’re earning

 When you’re considering opening a savings account (or even after you already have one), making sense of interest rates can be a little confusing.
 While it may be clear that savings accounts are a secure method to earn a little interest without the risk, calculating how much you’re earning isn’t an easy equation.

-Our easy-to-use online calculator can help you crunch the interest rate numbers.
-And along the way, we will also help you demystify all the need-to-know terms surrounding savings interest.
+Our online calculator can help you crunch the interest rate numbers.
+And along the way, we will also help you demystify all the need-to- now terms surrounding savings interest.

 What is a savings interest calculator?

-Our Savings Interest Calculator is a tool to help you figure out how much money you will earn in a year on the funds in your interest-earning Online Savings Account .
-Just enter your current balance and any annual percentage yield (APY), and you can compare how different APYs affect your annual earnings (assuming you don’t make any withdrawals).
+Our savings interest calculator is a tool to help you figure out how much money you will earn in a year on the funds in your interest-earning account, such as Ally Bank’s Savings Account.
+Just enter your current balance and any annual percentage yield (APY) and you can compare how different APYs affect your annual earnings (assuming you don’t make any withdrawals).

 Earning interest helps you grow your savings.
-Some reasons why having an interest-earning savings account is essential for your financial health include:
+Some reasons to have an interest-earning savings account include: